dcp2njit/dcp2-IT265-002/docs/studio-brainstorm.md

 ## Unique Selling Point (USP)
 *What will make your games stand out from others, particularly in the indie/board game space?*

-> [Describe your USP, such as unique mechanics, storytelling integration, or player interaction.]
   > The combination of nostalgic styles/aesthetics with the inspired board/card game
   > If I were to use the old school Filipino card game Pekwa, I think that alone would make it stand out as it's a card game not really known by the general public.
 Integrating a game like with aesthetics that take inspiration from either a certain era or style may stand out even more.